 - An offender who poses a large risk to the community, or

-- A lower risk individual who would be better served through another program.
+- A lower-risk individual who would be better served through another program.

-If you are arrested for a crime of drug use or possession, your risk level may be established by probation services through use of the Adult Substance Use Survey (ASUS) and the Level of Supervision Inventory (LSI).
-The LSI is a standardized risk management tool utilized to determine offenders’ needed level of supervision by assessing ten life areas:
+If you are arrested for a crime of drug use or possession, your risk level may be established by probation services through use of the

 - criminal history;